glessard/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 #### Waiting for a compiler-validated `FullyInhabited` layout constraint

 The need for the functionality in this proposal is urgent and can be achieved with standard library additions.
-Validation of the `FullyInhabited` layout constraint will require significant compiler work, and we believe that it is not worth waiting for it.
+Validation of the `FullyInhabited` layout constraint will require significant compiler work, and we believe that the API as proposed in this document will provide significant value on its own.

 #### Making these additions generic over `FixedWidthInteger & BitwiseCopyable` and `BinaryFloatingPoint & BitwiseCopyable`